 How website buttons appear affects how easily customers can use your site to accomplish their goals.
 We very much want our website visitors to make those clicks.
 Here are some tips for improving your CTA’s: http://bit.ly/2rsR8Im

-Page scrolling was once shunned — a design feature to be avoided because the physical act of moving a web page with a mouse disturbed users’ “cognitive flow” (otherwise known as “patience”).
+Page scrolling is a browser feature that was once shunned because the physical act of manipulating a web page with a mouse disturbed users’ “cognitive flow” (otherwise known as “patience”).
 But that was before mobile.
-Now, due to the predominance of small screens that provide tiny portions of page content at a time, users have no choice but to scroll through pages in order to read or find something.
-This would be bad, except for the fact that mobile screens can be scrolled much faster using a finger than a mouse on a computer.
-The overall user experience is actually better since with little effort a whole page can be browsed in a few seconds.
+Now, due to the predominance of small screens that can only show a tiny portion of a page’s content at a time, users have no choice but to scroll to read or find something.
+This would be bad except that mobile screens can be scrolled much faster by flicking a finger instead of dragging a computer mouse.
+The overall user experience is actually better since, with little effort, a whole page can be browsed in a few seconds.

 Now that scrolling is being embraced, best practices have arisen to support scrolling in design.
 In fact, designing for scrolling opens up new possibilities for creating engaging websites:

-The following is an update that describes current thinking about scrolling, and provides some tips on how to incorporate scrolling successfully in modern website design.
+The following is an update that describes current thinking about scrolling and provides some tips on incorporating scrolling successfully in modern website design.

 Read full article: http://bit.ly/2pO2m7N

 Today, all things digital must be usable and provide value on mobile devices.
 Web forms, one of the most mundane but essential elements of user interaction, are no exception, especially considering that most online transactions are conducted and much important data is collected via forms.
 Here are some tips for updating your forms to make them more effective on mobile: http://bit.ly/2lN1oYO

 People don’t want to think, they want to buy.
 Making a website intuitive makes it a delight to use, which gives users a great experience and increases the likelihood of conversion.